Hawick: History

 St Mary's and Old Parish Church is the oldest church in the town, being constructed in 1764 on the site of an earlier 13th century church.
 The church was extensively damaged by fire in the late 19th century but was reconstructed in a similar style.
 The cemetery contains 17th and 18th century gravestones, as well as an elaborate ironwork memorial gate given by the town council.

 Hawick developed in the late 18th and 19th centuries as an important town in the manufacture of textiles and knitwear.
 The first knitting machines were brought to Hawick in 1771 by John Hardie, building on an existing carpet manufacturing trade and with a view to expanding into the production of stockings.
 As a result of a decline in the stocking trade by 1815, some weaving manufacturers had set up in the town using resources from the stocking trade.
 These industries continued to grow in size, when in the early 1830s, the term "Tweed" originated from the town as a result of a miscommunication of twill for the River Tweed.
 The town subsequently focused on the manufacturer of different textiles, hosiery and knitwear, including cashmere, adapting to different patterns and materials as fashions changed.
-In the 1930s, over 1200 persons were employed in producing knitwear in the town.
+In the 1930s, over 1200 people were employed in producing knitwear in the town.
 However, by the late 20th century, changing production methods, costs and tastes resulted in the decline of the textile industries to all but a few small businesses.

 July 2020 saw the start of work on a £92m flood-defence scheme.
 But in October 2021, with engineering work still in progress, the town was severely affected by heavy rainfall and subsequent flooding.